Reedzit/startup/README.md

 - **WebSocket** will be implemented to let friends know when they are working out.
 This is shown with a notification ribbon at the bottom of each page.

+## Startup CSS Deliverable
+- **Bootstrap**
+  - I implemented the Bootstrap framework into the html pages and styled each page with the same footers and headers.
+  - I used a color scheme that seemed most intuitive for the Deck of Death.
+I used mostly light/dark greys and white.